akanksha1909/react-countdown-clock-timer/README.md

 | onPause   | A callback function to run when timer is paused | False | ()=>void |
 | onResume               | A callback function to run when timer is resumed                                     | False | ()=>void |
 | onReset               | A callback function to run when the timer is reset                                        | False | ()=>void |

+## Styling
+We've provided class names for the following elements which can be used to add styling to them.

+- Timer div - `timer-wrapper`
+- div wrapping the Pause and Reset buttons -  `buttons-wrapper`
+- Pause button  - `pause-button`
+- Reset button  - `reset-button`